Conformal prediction beyond exchangeability: Nonexchangeable conformal prediction

-We note that for all three methods, their original (unweighted) versions are recovered by choosing weights $w_1 = \dots = w_n=1$.
+Notice that for both methods, their original (unweighted) versions are recovered by choosing weights $w_1 = \dots = w_n=1$.

-The theoretical results for this section, which we previewed in~\eqref{eqn:informal_bound_Z} and~\eqref{eqn:informal_bound_R}, will follow as a corollary of more general results that can also handle non-symmetric algorithms (introduced next); we avoid restating the results here for brevity.
-In addition, the interested reader may already jump forward to Appendix~\ref{app:multiplicative_bound} to examine a different style of result on the robustness of weighted (and unweighted) conformal methods---using symmetric algorithms---under a Huber-style adversarial contamination model.
+The theoretical results for this section, which we previewed in~\eqref{eqn:informal_bound_Z} and~\eqref{eqn:informal_bound_R}, will follow as a corollary of more general results that also accommodate nonsymmetric algorithms (introduced next); we avoid restating the results here for brevity.
+In addition, the interested reader may already jump forward to Appendix~\ref{app:multiplicative_bound} to examine a different style of result on the robustness of weighted (and unweighted) conformal methods---using symmetric algorithms---under a Huber-style adversarial contamination model (which relies on stronger assumptions to allow for a tighter guarantee).